 - Francesinha.
 This is the second most notorious local product.
 It is made with bread, wet-cured ham, linguiça, fresh sausage, steak or roast meat and covered with melted cheese and a hot thick tomato and beer sauce served with french fries [wikipedia].

 - Vinho Verde (green wine).
-This wine is originated in Minho province and not in Porto, but it is a very traditional Portuguese product.
+This wine originated in Minho province and not in Porto, but it is a very traditional Portuguese product.
 It translates to green wine but it really means young wine.
 It is slightly fizzy and normally served cold.

 - Requeijão com doce de abóbora.
-A very original combination consisting of ricotta with pumpkin jam usually served for breakfast or dessert.
+A very original combination consisting of ricotta with pumpkin jam is usually served for breakfast or dessert.

 - Super Bock.
 The beer of the city.
-There is a strange dispute between this brand and Sagres from the Lisbon.
+There is a strange dispute between this brand and Sagres from Lisbon.
 Locals are proud of it.

 Where to eat

 Ribeira is my favourite place to go for lunch/dinner.
 Having the river in sight is always a plus.
 It is also the most expensive area, but it is worth it.
 Having fresh seafood and good wine by the river is a must in Porto.
 One place I recommend is Fish Fixe.
 We had a beautifully cooked seafood casserole (picture below).
 Very good service and a variety of fish and wines.

 Bacchus Vini is a great option to taste Porto’s famous wine.
 The location is brilliant, as you can see in the picture below.
 You can enjoy a good variety of wines (10, 20, 30, 40 years aged and more) and visit the cellar downstairs.
 Prices are reasonable and the staff knowledgeable.
 They also have good cheese platters and olives.